acosonic/webvideo/README.md

 The 1.1 MB file is done with default encoding without -b:v flag.
 I think with vp8, but it's quality is not satisfying...

+* OSX users, you might want to reinstall ffmpeg with libvpx, I did it using homebew reinstall like this:

+`brew reinstall ffmpeg --with-libvpx`

 ## MP4

 Also, after playing for a while, turned out this command gave me the best results.